-Portage County is proud to provide quality Emergency Medical Services (EMS) to it's citizens and visitors.
+Portage County is proud to provide high quality Emergency Medical Services (EMS) to it's citizens and visitors.

 Emergency Medical Services in Portage County is provided by a system of emergency medical responders and ambulance services.